 The poker chips that you buy for your home games are far from real casino chips.
 Real casino poker chips are uniquely made for each casino or company.
 We will be looking at real casino “poker” chips in this Ultimate Guide to Casino Chips.

 Remember, chips are real currency IN THE CASINO.
 But, unfortunately, chips tend to make gamblers forget the cash they represent.

 In the early 1800s, Poker players would use any small valuable object imaginable.
 Jagged gold pieces, gold nuggets, gold dust, or coins were typical.
 However, players also used “chips,” primarily made of ivory, bone, wood, paper, and a composition made from clay and shellac.

 Several companies between the 1880s and the late 1930s made clay composition poker chips.
 As forgery became a threat to the gaming industry, casinos used a combination of ABS plastic and clay.
-A casino’s “chips” would have variations in sizes, colors, designs, and textural imprints for poker chip denomination.
+As a result, a casino’s “chips” would have variations in sizes, colors, designs, and textural imprints for poker chip denomination.

 For the most part, clay is no longer used.
-Clay chips would fade with time.
-Ceramic chips are now used to prevent the inevitable deterioration seen with clay chips.
+This is because clay chips would fade with time.
+Instead, ceramic chips are now used to prevent the inevitable deterioration seen with clay chips.

 What Are Casino Chips Made of Today?